 It depends on where you sell your makeup.
 Some platforms, like Poshmark, require new makeup; but there are lots of platforms that let you sell used makeup too.

 Selling makeup online can be a good side hustle, especially if you already have barely-used makeup to part ways with.
 Try out a few different platforms like Poshmark, eBay, or Facebook Marketplace, to see which ones you have the most success with.

-Remember to follow best practices such as writing honest descriptions of your products, responding quickly to potential buyers, and asking for testimonials and reviews from your customers.
+Remember to follow the best practices such as writing honest descriptions of your products, responding quickly to potential buyers, and asking for testimonials and reviews from your customers.
 If you enjoy the process of selling your own makeup, you can even turn your side hustle into a small-scale business finding free or deeply discounted makeup items and selling them for a profit.